element0/socketfs/README.md

 ### The Awesomeness Stops Here

-The other file system methods will be added as time permits.
+The actual, necessary file system methods will be fixed as time permits.
 Starting with getinfo() and read() methods.
-Write comes last.
+Save the best for last.